-Normally, ElectricAccelerator executes all build commands on the cluster hosts.
-Any file access by commands is served by in-memory EFS cache or fetched from Electric Make and monitored to ensure dependency information is captured, thus ensuring correct results.
+ElectricAccelerator normally executes all build commands on the cluster hosts.
+Any file access by commands is served by the in-memory EFS cache or fetched from eMake and monitored to ensure that dependency information is captured to guarantee correct results.

-Sometimes it is not desirable to run a command on an Agent (which could be in the cluster or local).
-For example, the command could exercise such heavy file I/O, creating overhead (running remotely) to significantly degrade performance.
-In these instances, you can use the #pragma runlocal directive.
-In a makefile, the #pragma runlocal directive allows you to specify a job to run locally on the host build machine, instead of remotely.
+Sometimes running a command on an Agent (which could be in the cluster or local) is not preferred.
+For example, a command could exercise heavy file I/O, which would create overhead that degrades performance significantly.
+In these instances, you can use the #pragma runlocal directive in a makefile to run it locally on the host build machine (where no EFS exists to virtualize and monitor file access) instead of remotely.